cjreilly/e15/independent-study/README.md

 example, a register terminal for sales, a smart power system, renewable micro-grid infrastructure, network attached storage for backup, routers, and firewalls.

+### Functional separation

+Functional separation is important in terms of networking.
+Networking is an objective to connect devices and people on a common platform.

 ## Terms and concepts

 ### OSI Model